2017 Literary Awards

 April 5, 4:30 pm - Literary Awards pre-dinner reception (included with the ticket price for the banquet)

-April 5, 5:30 pm - Literary Awards Banquet.
+April 5, 5:30 pm - Literary Awards Banquet, Location TBA.
 The Banquet includes dinner, the Literary Awards ceremony and remarks from Ms Atwood about the creative process.
-Tickets ($25 adults/$20 students) can be purchased in Room 324, Heavilon Hall on the Purdue Campus beginning in March of 2017.
+Information on how to purchase tickets and their pricing will be announced after March 10th (please check back after this date).

 April 5, 8:00 pm - Margaret Atwood reading, Loeb Playhouse.
 Free and open to the public.